 You will usually individually select lighting devices to specify exact focus positions on a device-by-device basis.
 You may also select multiple lighting devices, allowing you to move groups of fixtures.
 The focus controls exhibit the same behavior, whether you have selected one or several luminaires.

-For reference, note that the crosshairs position at exact center of the white area represents the halfway positions of the pan and tilt motors (512 position).
+Note: The crosshairs position at exact center of the white area, which represents the halfway positions of the pan and tilt motors (512 position).

 To set luminaire pan and tilt position: